-- If you have the famous IKIJAI double pan, then flip the pan and cook the other side of the fish fillet for 2 minutes.
+- Flip the pan and cook the other side of the fish fillet for 2 minutes.
 Flip over the pan again, place shredded cheese over fish and scatter blanched broccoli around it.

 - Sprinkle extra black pepper and pinch of salt over the broccoli.
 Close the lid without the lock and cook till the cheese melts completely.
 Serve immediately after.

 In case if you don’t have the tools needed for cutting, cleaning and cooking a fish, we have a list of strong recommendations for you.

 Check out the collection of knives at Coolina, which consists of mostly handcrafted extremely sharp and beautiful knives.
 These knives will serve you a lifetime cutting not only delicate fish but also boney meats that require butchering.